Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 The purpose of these 13,000 runs was primarily to test the reliability of this library insofar as **format violations** were concerned, and get some insight as to the reliability of the semantic comparison.

 Based on the testing documented in this page however, we are quite confident that llm-app-test will adhere to the format requirements in most situations and not throw stupid errors by failing to adhere to the requirements.
-Based on these results, we are also reasonably confident that it is adequate for semantic comparisons in most real world use cases.

-However, in the interests of ensuring that all of us can trust this library (ourselves included), we are currently in the process of cooking up a new test suite of industry-specific inputs and expected behaviours to put through the wringer with another 1,000 runs of that suite.

-Be that as it may, we are still relying on an LLM for behavioural testing of an app, so we would still recommend running the test suite that you write for your app using llm-app-test at least twice.
-It's not going to break the bank as long as you take advantage of the economy of scale of OpenAI's/Anthropic's datacenters.

-## The actual tests

-We used the test suite within our existing test package (as of 21 November 2024) which we felt most reflected what assert_semantic_match would have to deal with in the real world:
+Please refer to the other pages of testing reliability, specifically [Semantic Reliability Testing](semantic_reliability.md) and [Semantic Boundary Analysis](semantic_boundary_analysis.md) for more information on reliability testing of the ability of this library to test for semantic equivalence.

+## Test Suite

+We used the following test suite for the purposes of format compliance testing:

 ```
 import os